Organizations can help prevent sexual harassment in the workplace by providing instructive training and swiftly enforcing fair and clear policies.

 It's crucial to thoroughly understand the economic impact that sexual harassment can have on your business and why this makes revamped guidelines, training and communication practices so critical.
 According to CNBC, Fox has recently spent $90 million to settle sexual harassment cases.
 This is in addition to the monies previously spent on settlements for key individuals who were ultimately fired after years of harassing behavior.
 NBC's "Today" show and "CBS This Morning" have $508 million and $177 million, respectively, in ad money at risk as corporations consider pulling their ads for fear of damaging their reputations by association.
 All these organizations had standard sexual harassment prevention policies and training in place for years.

 There are major costs for recruitment and retention, too.
 According to the Harvard Business Review, approximately 80 percent of women who have been sexually harassed leave their jobs in under two years.
 Replacing an employee means additional recruiting, onboarding and training fees, among other expenses.
 The loss of knowledge that occurs when long-term employees leave abruptly is significant as well.
 These costs add up and can seriously impact an organization's bottom line.
 Furthermore, it's often not only those who were directly targeted who leave.
-Many women and men who observe that such behavior entails no repercussions at an organization decide to move on.
+Many women and men who observe that such behavior entails no repercussions at an organization decide to leave it.

 Prevention Guidelines and Communication